AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/publishing-pages.md

    ![Manage Publication selecting pages](/help/sites-cloud/authoring/assets/publishing-manage-publication-select.png)

-1. In the **Include Children** dialog, un-check the options:
+1. In the **Include Children** dialog select **Include Children**, then activate the required options.

-   * Include only immediate children
-   * Include only already published pages

    These options are selected by default, so you must remember to unselect them.
-Click **Add** to confirm and add the content to the publication/un-publication.
+Confirm the selection with **OK** to confirm and add the content to the publication/un-publication.

    ![Including children](/help/sites-cloud/authoring/assets/publishing-include-children.png)

-1. The **Manage Publication** wizard lists the content of the tree for review.
-You can further customize the selection by adding additional pages or removing those selected.
+1. In the **Manage Publication** wizard you can further customize the selection by adding additional pages or removing those selected.

    Remember that you can also review the references to be published via the **Published References** option.